-- 11.1 The general provisions of ABF Tournament Regulation 10 concerning punctuality and slow play apply except as modified by #11 below. - 11.2 For events scored by VP, IMP or MP a penalty of 1 VP converts to 3 IMP or 10% top. - 11.3 Players must be seated 5 minutes before the scheduled start of play.
-For teams not seated and ready to play at the scheduled starting time procedural penalties are:
+- 11.1 The general provisions of ABF Tournament Regulation 10 concerning punctuality and slow play apply. - 11.2 For teams finals scored by IMPs, a penalty of 1 VP converts to 3 IMP or 10% top. - 11.3 Players must be seated 5 minutes before the scheduled start of play.
+Teams or pairs not seated and ready to play at the scheduled starting time are subject to procedural penalties listed in Appendix 1 at the discretion of the director.. - 11.4 The times (in minutes) allotted to the start of the last board and to complete play are